 - Pupils use exercise books to record their work.
-These books are also used for self-evaluation of work. - Teachers also include photographic evidence of Topic work and activities within Topic books. - Our Twitter feed is used to celebrate Topic work & activities throughout the year.
+These books are also used for self-evaluation of work. - Teachers also include photographic evidence of work and activities within Topic books. - Our Twitter feed and website is used to celebrate work & activities throughout the year. - Classes have Big Books where more practical and discussion led activities are recorded.